aaron-G18/AW-Netlify/README.md

 Need to clean up home page for mobile version (move logo and resize, change layout of buttons)

-Maybe put IG logo/link at the bottom corner of all pages.

 deploy to netlify and figure out the react-router stuff.